 Kathryn Joosten: Kathryn Joosten is best known for playing President Bartlet’s secretary Delores Landingham on the beloved political drama The West Wing.
 You may also recognize her as cranky neighbor Karen McCluskey on Desperate Housewives.
 Although she’s also had major guest appearances on many other TV shows, she didn’t start acting until age 42, after a career as a psychiatric nurse.

 Harrison Ford: Although Harrison Ford landed his first uncredited speaking role at age 24, it was his side career as a carpenter that actually broke him into the industry.
 After building cabinets for director George Lucas, he was cast as a supporting actor in American Graffiti at the age of 31 – much later than the starting age of most actors.

 John Mahoney: John Mahoney is most recognized for portraying Frasier Crane’s father Martin in the long-running series Frasier.
 He started taking acting classes and joined a theatre company at the age of 37, after tiring of his previous career.
 More recently, you may have caught him portraying a love interest for Betty White on the TV Land sitcom Hot in Cleveland.

 So I’m not too old – but where do I start?

 The best thing you can do is get some formal training.
-KD College acting classes are geared to specific interests, so you can focus on television commercials, film acting, or musical theatre.
+KD Conservatory acting classes are geared to specific interests, so you can focus on television commercials, film acting, or musical theatre.
 Not only will you learn or improve upon your acting techniques, but you’ll also make connections with classmates and our experienced faculty that could prove valuable as you move forward in pursuing your dreams!

 Do you want to be an actor?

-KD College has acting, musical theatre, and motion picture production programs to help prepare students for careers in the entertainment industry.
+KD Conservatory has acting, musical theatre, and motion picture production programs to help prepare students for careers in the entertainment industry.
 Contact us with any of your questions, or check us out on Facebook for ongoing updates and information!